Holt of the Secret Service: Production

 Jack Holt, Columbia's star of longest standing, had argued with studio head Harry Cohn.
 Cohn demoted him from working in feature films to this lowbrow serial adventure.
 Actually, it wasn't so much of a demotion because he was still working with the same feature-film crew, under producer Larry Darmour.
 Holt had misgivings about working in a serial, but was convinced by co-star Evelyn Brent to see it through.
 She knew that Darmour was making the serial for an adult audience, by making it thrilling and logical but never impossible.
 Darmour was also careful to cast the film with character actors who were not familiar from Darmour's serials.

 Reception

+Columbia marketed this as a special attraction.
+The studio dispatched sales executive M. J. Weisfeldt to tour Columbia exchanges across America with sample chapters of Holt of the Secret Service, to stimulate interest among exhibitors in each region.
+Trade journal The Exhibitor screened the first two chapters and called this serial "a good one from the standpoints of suspense, action, and production.
+There's literally something doing every minute of the first two chapters.
+This lacks the topical interest of some recent serials, employing a conventional cops-and-robbers theme."
+Motion Picture Daily also reviewed the opening installments: "This is a story which is likely to have considerable appeal both to adults and children, as it is chockfull of action right through."
+Variety was surprised by the casting of Evelyn Brent, "who in no sense of the imagination could pass as the type one would want to protect, or would have to worry about taking care of herself.
+Formula demands that the girl be demure, and Miss Brent hardly qualifies for that classification."

 Holt of the Secret Service turned out to be exceptionally successful in theaters, with the Jack Holt name attracting fans of action and adventure.
 By the time it was released, Holt had left the studio behind and there were no sequels.

 After the serial's copyright lapsed in 1969, Holt of the Secret Service became one of the very few Columbia cliffhangers available for modern appraisal.
 Authors and critics marveled at the film's breakneck pace and hectic, six-against-one fight scenes as staged by former comedy director James W. Horne.
 Thus Holt of the Secret Service became the poster child for Columbia serials until the advent of home video, when more of the Columbia serials went into circulation.